Saw (film): Development and writing

 After finishing film school, Australian director James Wan and Australian writer Leigh Whannell wanted to write and fund a film.
 The inspiration that they needed came after watching the low-budget independent film The Blair Witch Project.
 Another film that inspired them to finance the film themselves was Darren Aronofsky's Pi.
 The two thought the cheapest script to shoot would involve two actors in one room.
 Whannell said, "So I actually think the restrictions we had on our bank accounts at the time, the fact that we wanted to keep the film contained, helped us come up with the ideas in the film."
 One idea was to have the entire film set with two actors stuck in an elevator and being shot in the point of view of security cameras.

 Wan pitched the idea to Whannell of two men chained to opposite sides of a bathroom with a dead body in the middle of the floor and they are trying to figure out why and how they are there.
 By the end of the film, they realize the person lying on the floor is not dead and he is the reason they are locked in the room.
 Whannell initially did not give Wan the reaction he was looking for.
 He said, "I'll never forget that day.
 I remember hanging up the phone and started just going over it in my head, and without any sort of long period of pondering, I opened my diary that I had at the time and wrote the word 'Saw'."
-Before instantaneously writing the word "Saw" in a blood-red, dripping font, the two had not come up with a title.
+Before writing the word "Saw" in a blood-red, dripping font, the two had not come up with a title.
 "It was one of those moments that made me aware that some things just really are meant to be.
 Some things are just waiting there to be discovered", Whannell said.

 The character of Jigsaw did not come until months later, when Whannell was working at a job he was unhappy with and began having migraines.
 Convinced it was a brain tumor, he went to a neurologist to have an MRI; and, while sitting nervously in the waiting room, he thought: What if you were given the news that you had a tumor and you were going to die soon?
 How would you react to that?
 He imagined the character Jigsaw having been given one or two years to live and combined that with the idea of Jigsaw putting others in a literal version of the situation but only giving them a few minutes to choose their fate.
 Wan did not intend to make a "torture porn" film, and the script only had one short segment of torture.
 He said the film "played out like a mystery thriller".
 It was not until the sequels that the plot focused more on torture scenes.